Rsbuild instance

 Monitor file changes

-If you need to watch file changes and re-build, you can set the watch option to true.
+To watch file changes and re-build, set the watch option to true.

 await rsbuild.build({